IzidorM/fw_pico_cli/README.md

 # Pico CLI/Shell

-Pico CLI/Shell is a size-optimized, minimalistic command-line interface (CLI) and shell designed for embedded systems. **It uses less than 500 bytes of code and less than 100 bytes of RAM.**
+Pico CLI/Shell is a size-optimized, minimalistic command-line interface (CLI) designed for embedded systems. **It uses less than 500 bytes of code and less than 100 bytes of RAM.**

 ## Key Features

 - Written in C (c99)
 - Small and efficient code base
 - Supports a help command
+- Supports multiple instances
 - Simple way to add user commands
 - Released under the BSD license